Sep 17 , 2020

 The type of hair you have has a lot to do with geography.

 - If you are of Asian descent, then the hair strands are round and thicker than all other types of hair.
-Except for the red head who has the thickest hair of all.
+The exception is redheads, who have the thickest hair of all.

-- If you are of African descent, then the hair strands are flat and that is the reason for the frizzes and curl.
+- If you are of African descent, then the hair strands are flat and that is the reason for the waves and curls.

-Your hair holds more than the story of your life, it holds the history of who your truly are.
+Your hair holds more than the story of your life - it holds the history of who you truly are.
 Try exploring and doing some research to find out just what type of hair you truly have.
+Start with our hair quiz to see how you should take care of your tresses (and get a discount on your order).
+Free shipping on qualifying purchases makes it even simpler to get essentials and extras for your hair.

 Enjoy!